Hayashio-class submarine: Design and description

-The Hayashio class were based on the United States Navy Barracuda-class submarines.
+The Hayashio class was based on the United States Navy Barracuda-class submarines.
 They were small with limited capability and were shorter and wider than the preceding Japanese Oyashio.
 The main mission of the class was for operations in coastal waters.
 They were air conditioned and provided quality habitability for their crews and were considered a successful submarine design.
 They measured 59 m long overall with a beam of 6.5 m and a draft of 4.1 m.
 They had a surfaced displacement of 650 t and 800 t submerged.
 Part of the design was to reduce hull resistance and to do this, external framing was used to improve internal space and create a better double hull.
 They had a crew of 43.

 The submarines were propelled by two propeller shafts powered by a diesel-electric system composed of two Sulzer-Mitsubishi diesel engines creating 1700 shp and two electric motors creating 1300 bhp.
 The main storage batteries were water-cooled.
 This gave the vessels a maximum speed of 15 kn surfaced and 12 kn submerged.
 To improve underwater maneuverability, a joystick was installed instead of the traditional wheel at the helm position.
 The submarines mounted three torpedo tubes in the bow for 533 mm torpedoes.
 The class used a water pressure system to launch torpedoes that eliminated the creation of water bubbles.